jjvanzon/Circular-Language-Spec/constructs-drafts/aspects.md

 Sometimes aspects just add extra methods to an object.
 Perhaps the extra method might be part of the object itself.
 Perhaps it might become an extra interface of the object, perhaps it might become part of the object’s system interface and visible like an extra system aspect.
 I dunno, that is not the most important.

 The idea is that you can apply aspects to an existing system.
-Does the existing system decide to use the aspect or does the user of the system choose to apply an aspect?
+Might the existing system decide to use the aspect or might the user of the system choose to apply an aspect?
 The problem with the last thing is that this might harm the interface of the original object.
 The solution might be to use inheritance to keep the original interface in tact and only specialize the object adding more aspects.
-This might be something for system inheritance, which does have a functional definition which is still open to discussion.
+This might be something for system inheritance, which might have a functional definition which is still open to discussion.

 So an aspect can add members to an existing object, to an existing object’s system interface and add pre- and post- extensions to methods of an object, or methods added by other aspects.

-Wait, if each bit of code injected is its own method, then the code of a dependent aspect does not need to be put in a specific order compared to their code injected by the other aspect, it may just need to become the pre- or post-extension of the method of the other aspect.
+Wait, if each bit of code injected is its own method, then the code of a dependent aspect might not need to be put in a specific order compared to their code injected by the other aspect, it may just need to become the pre- or post-extension of the method of the other aspect.

 You only get a problem when pre- or post- dependency exists to multiple aspects.
 So there might be thought of a way to make the same pre- or post-extension to multiple methods.